|

 Brave is a Grand Soleil 40, built in 2002 by Cantiere del Pardo in Italy

-Duck Design, she is a performance cruiser, with the emphasis on speed and seakeeping qualities, rather than maximum accommodation
+by Duck Design, she is a performance cruiser, with the emphasis on speed and seakeeping qualities, rather than maximum accommodation

-by a "mature" couple, we chose the cruising, rather than the racing version of this sleek and slippery design.
-This means she has a slightly shorter rig and keel than the out and out racing version
+couple, we chose the cruising, rather than the racing version of this sleek and slippery design.
+This means she has a slightly shorter rig and keel than the out and out racing version (though at 2.15m she still

-(though at 2.15m she still has plenty of draft for the shallow East Coast!) and also a lot more creature comforts, as weight
+has plenty of draft for the shallow East Coast!) and also a lot more creature comforts, as weight is less of a consideration.
+These include full teak decks, as well as anchor windlass, fridge, heating, two

-as well as anchor windlass, fridge, heating, two hot showers (one indoors and one outdoors) and much more besides.
+hot showers (one indoors and one outdoors) and much more besides.

 |